Dems again block Senate rescue plan; Pelosi unveils $2.5 trillion ‘wish list’

 Republicans accused congressional Democrats of prioritizing ideological goodies such as carbon taxes and corporate diversity quotas over a bipartisan agreement to help shuttered industries and idled workers.

 “Are you kidding me?
 This is not a juicy political opportunity.
-This is a national emergency,” said Majority Leader Mitch McConnell, Kentucky Republican.
+This is a national emergency,” said Senate Majority Leader Mitch McConnell, Kentucky Republican.

 After the vote, Treasury Secretary Steven T. Mnuchin continued negotiations with Senate Democratic Leader Charles E. Schumer of New York and Mr. McConnell.
 Mr. Schumer and Mr. Mnuchin said they were close to an agreement.

-The Federal Reserve, meanwhile, unveiled new steps to ease corporate and consumer debt, signaling it would do essentially whatever it takes to save the U.S economy until the pandemic eases.
-The central bank also announced it will soon roll out a “Main Street Business Lending Program” to bolster congressional efforts to expand lending by about $350 billion through the Small Business Administration.
+The Federal Reserve, meanwhile, announced new steps to ease corporate and consumer debt, signaling it would do essentially whatever it takes to save the U.S economy until the pandemic eases.
+The central bank also announced it soon will roll out a “Main Street Business Lending Program” to bolster congressional efforts to expand lending by about $350 billion through the Small Business Administration.

 The actions did little to calm plunging financial markets.
 The Dow Jones Industrial Average dropped 582 points, or 3%, to close at 18,591.
 The S&P 500 fell 2.9%, while the Nasdaq was down 0.2%.

 The Senate Republicans’ bill would provide direct payments of $1,200 to adults earning less than $75,000 annually and include $500 for each child.
-It would also allocate $350 billion in loans to small businesses to address layoffs, add $250 billion to unemployment insurance and create a $500 billion program for businesses, states, and localities.
+It also would allocate $350 billion in loans to small businesses to address layoffs, add $250 billion to unemployment insurance and create a $500 billion program for businesses, states and localities.

-Democrats have decried the $500 billion item as a “slush fund” for administration-favored corporations.
+Democrats have criticized the $500 billion program as a “slush fund” for administration-favored corporations.

 “The bill still includes something that most Americans don’t want to see: large corporate bailouts with almost no strings attached,” Mr. Schumer said.